WP-API/WP-API/docs/routes/posts.md

 * `author` - Author of the post.
 Author can be provided as a string of the author's ID or as the User object of the author.
 Default is current user.
   (object \| string) *optional*
-* `password` - Password for protecting the posts.
+* `password` - Password for protecting the post.
 Default is empty string.
   (string) *optional*
 * `post_parent` - Post ID of the post parent.
 Default is 0. (integer)
   *optional*